 4. The NF supporting the data collection and transfer may check the user consent data from the UDM before finalizing selection of UEs for data collection.
 User consent data in UDM holds consent status for a subscriber per purpose of data collection and per AF authorized to request data collection.

 5. The user plane connection for UE data collection is terminated at the NF supporting the data collection and transfer.
 The NF supporting the data collection and transfer or NEF perform required privacy operations on the collected data from the UE (anonymisation, aggregation) before exposure of the data towards UE side training server acting as AF.

+6. The UE side model training server acting as the AF may instruct 5GC to monitor energy consumption for the data collection procedure.
+The NF supporting data collection and data transfer may subscribe to Energy Consumption information from EIF at the required granularity of slice (if separate DNN/S-NSSAI is used), PDU Session (if a separate PDU Session is used) or SDF.
+The NF exposes the reported energy consumption information to AF.

 6.8.2 Description